 Now you can stir in the chicken broth and add the chicken pieces back to the pot.
 Cover with a lid and bake for 20 minutes.
 Garnish with parsley, or even some dill if you have extra, and you’re ready to eat!

 Can I Use This Recipe for a Whole Chicken?

 I used boneless and skinless chicken thighs in this dish but any part of the chicken will work, whatever you prefer and yes you can use thighs with skin and bones as well, you’ll get a lot more flavor from the fat of the skin, so have at it.
 If you’re feeling brave enough, you could even use a whole chicken, YES!
-All you have to do is wash your chicken, dry it with paper towels, then rub it with a couple tablespoons of butter.
+All you have to do is dry it with paper towels, then rub it with a couple tablespoons of butter.